nesi/hpc_training/_lessons/maui-and-mahuika/01-introduction.md

 * Suitable for large workloads that use many CPU cores on many nodes for a given task
 * Compute nodes are allocated exclusively to a job
 * Includes a number of Cray CS500 nodes that can be used for tasks that are IO-bound but need only a modest amount of CPU cores; these are typically pre- and post-processing tasks, such as data processing or visualisation
-* Some CS500 nodes have GPUs
+* Some CS500 nodes have GPGPUs

 ## System Architecture

 Mahuika and Māui are colocated at NIWA's Greta Point campus in Wellington.
 They can both be accessed from the internet via the same lander nodes or NIWA's VPN service, please refer to section [Connecting](03-connecting.md) for details.

 Both systems also share the same Spectrum Scale (formerly GPFS) file system - all files and directories can be accessed by all relevent nodes without any need for copying.
 However, note that CSx00 nodes and XC50 nodes run on different operating systems (CentOS and SLES, respectively).
 It is therefore generally **not** possible to use the same executables on both systems, so you will need to rebuild your codes.
 Rebuilding has added benefit that you can ask the compiler to optimise your build for the different processors used on the system (Intel Xeon Broadwell in case of CS400 nodes, and Intel Xeon Skylake in case of CS500 and XC50 nodes).
-Please refer to sections [Building Code on Mahuika](90-building-code-on-mahuika.md) and [Building Code on Maui](10-building-code-on-maui.md) for details.
+Please refer to sections [Building Code on Mahuika](09-building-code-on-mahuika.md) and [Building Code on Maui](10-building-code-on-maui.md) for details.

 ### Mahuika
 ![](../../assets/img/Mahuika_Overview.png "Mahuika building blocks and network connections")